Rotor aeroplanes –

 But Dunne kept original records of almost all of his work, including a great many flying models, though sometimes skimping on the material saved.
 The account given here is drawn entirely from contemporary documents, primarily those in the Dunne archive.
 I have now investigated enough of them that I regard this list as pretty definitive.
 Some muddles of subsequent historians, notably the phantom monoplane of Blair Atholl and the "James" monoplane, are conspicuous by their absence.

-Blue highlight shows manned craft which actually flew.
+Blue highlight identifies manned craft which actually flew.

-Brown highlight shows manned craft which were built but failed.
+Brown highlight identifies manned craft which were built but failed.

 Following a first failed effort at a vortex-augmented "marriage of the kite and the windmill" in 1901 or 1902, Dunne experimented with horizontal-axis Magnus rotors, eventually settling on the use of auxiliary rotor wings to stabilise and augment the lift of a larger fixed wing.
 He sent a paper on them to the incumbent Lord Rayleigh, a notable aeronautical figure of the day, but no known copy survives.
 He also lodged a preliminary patent which gives a detailed text description, and sketched his design in a letter to Baden Baden-Powell, President of the Aeronautical Society of Great Britain.